 Look over my current and former graduate students’ research descriptions below to see the types of projects students that work with me pursue.

-Erin’s research explores non-native invasive plants that disrupt natural ecosystems in the Sierra Nevada of California.
+Erin’s research explored non-native invasive velvet grass (Holcus lanatus) that disrupts natural ecosystems in the Sierra Nevada of California.
 Several species are encroaching on wilderness landscapes in Sequoia and Kings Canyon National Parks, and resources to control these invasions are limited.
-This study will use habitat suitability modeling to predict potential distributions for non-native, invasive plants already present and of most concern to managers in the parks, including: Bromus tectorum, Cirsium vulgare, and Holcus lanatus.
-The objective of Erin’s study is to produce maps that inform early detection surveys for invasive plants so that National Park Service staff can maximize available resources.
+This study will use habitat suitability modeling to predict potential distributions for Holcus lanatus.
+The maps produced by this research can inform early detection surveys for Holcus lanatus so that National Park Service staff can maximize available resources.
 A spatial visualization of potential habitat can allow managers to best utilize their limited resources to help preserve and protect wilderness ecosystems.

 Emily’s graduate research seeks to understand the mechanisms underlying aquatic community changes caused by riparian fire 5-10 years following a fire.
 Her study will assess both aquatic macroinvertebrate communities and periphyton production in the headwaters of the mid-Klamath region that were burned in the 2008 Klamath Theater Complex fire.